 After a life in the circus and some time at the rescue facility of Stichting Leeuw in the Netherlands, living at The Lions Foundation in South Africa is the closest these predators will ever get to living in the wild.
-Because all lions at the foundation were kept in captivity their whole lives, they cannot survive in the wild.
+Because all big cats at the foundation were kept in captivity their whole lives, they cannot survive in the wild.
 They are not used to natural enemies, have not learned to find their place in a pride and have never had to hunt for their own food.
 Therefore, Stichting Leeuw relocates the lions to an enclosed natural reserve in their land of origin, where they can be closely observed.

 At The Lions Foundation, the lions thrive in the climate and habitat that they are naturally equipped for.
 The foundation, like Stichting Leeuw, has a strict hands-off policy and there is as little interaction with the lions as possible.
 The lions live in round enclosures, so that they feel there’s no end to their relative freedom when they are walking around.
 There are enough bushes and trees to hide or find shade from the African sun.
 The lions are regularly given enrichment, prepared by the volunteers at The Lions Foundation.
 They are normally fed six times a week and they always have clean drinking water.
 The training they received at Stichting Leeuw continues at The Lions Foundation.